Dynatrace/OneAgent-SDK/README.md

 ## Logging callback

 The SDK provides a logging-callback to give information back to calling application in case of an error.
-User application has to provide a callback like with folling methods:
+User application has to provide a callback like following:

 ```Java
 public interface LoggingCallback {